Ralph Hone

-Life up to World War II
+Early life

 Ralph Hone was born in Hove, Sussex, and was educated at Varndean Grammar School, Brighton.
 Hone's mother died while he was in his teens; his father, "a man of character", went on to become mayor of Brighton in 1937.
 His family, the Hones, were distant relations to Nathaniel Hone the Elder of the famous painting, writing, cricket and diplomatic dynasty the Hones.
 However, Ralph's upbringing was far removed from that of his forebears.

+First World War

 In April 1915 Hone passed the British civil service examination.
 He then joined the Inns of Court Regiment and was commissioned in July 1915 in the London Irish Rifles.
 He was posted to the 1/18th battalion and was involved in the Battle of Loos in autumn 1915.
 Hone served in the Notre Dame de Lorette sector and then at Vimy Ridge.
 During this time Hone was hospitalised with acute trench fever and impetigo.
 He was promoted to lieutenant on 14 April 1917, and to acting captain on 14 January 1918.

 On 21 March 1918, the Germans opened their Spring Offensive with 6000 guns.
 Hone's company halted the German's first infantry assault, capturing 25 German prisoners.
-Hone was awarded the Military Cross (MC) for his actions when the Germans attempted to enfilade the British lines, becoming severely wounded in the process.
+Hone was awarded the Military Cross for his actions when the Germans attempted to enfilade the British lines, becoming severely wounded in the process.
+The full citation for the medal appeared in The London Gazette in September 1918 and reads as follows:

 He was repatriated to England, and by the end of the war had been promoted to a captain.
-The day after the Armistice he married Elizabeth Matthews (b.
+The day after the armistice with Germany in November he married Elizabeth Matthews (b.
 1894/95), with whom he later had two children, a son and daughter.

+Interwar period

 In 1920, Hone left the army and joined the colonial service in Uganda.
 He trained as a barrister and on his first long leave was called to the bar by the Middle Temple in 1924, during which time he aided in the prosecution of Patrick Mahon, the perpetrator of the Crumbles murders.
 The next year, he was appointed Zanzibar's registrar to the high court; followed by resident magistrate.
 His legal career continued with an appointment as crown counsel in Tanganyika, followed by Attorney General of Gibraltar (1933–36).
 While he was in Gibraltar the Spanish Civil War broke out; domestic duties included acting as chairman of the Gibraltar government slum clearance commission.
 From Gibraltar he was posted to Uganda from 1937 to 1943, as Attorney General of Uganda.